 Making Moonshine the Simple Way

-Making sugar wash moonshine using a simple Sugar wash is a mix of water, sugar, and yeast necessary in the fermentation of alcohol.
+Making sugar wash moonshine using a simple Sugar wash is a mix of water, sugar, and yeast necessary in the fermentation of alcohol followed by distillation using a moonshine still.
 A sugar wash is an affordable and one of the easiest ways to create a wash for fermentation.
 It can be done with cheap table sugar or dextrose, or brown sugar for more of a rum style wash.
 Follow our simple sugar wash recipe.

 How Sugars Turn Fermentable: